 Section 3.
-The Local Union Business Manager shall have power to appoint or remove delegates and appoint or discharge committees, subject to the approval of the Executive Board.
-But in no event shall the Local Union Business Manager or the Executive Board remove delegates or appoint delegates or committee members that have been duly elected as set forth in the By-Laws of Local No. 917.
+The Local Union Business Manager shall have the authority to establish or dissolve committees and appoint or remove committees and committee members,but in no event shall the Local Union Business Manager or the Executive Board remove delegates or appoint delegates that have been duly elected as set forth in the By-Laws of Local No. 917.

 Section 4.
-The Business Manager shall have the authority to pay all salaries and other current expenses, subject to the approval of the Executive Board.
+The Business Manager shall have the authority to determine salaries of local union employees with the consent and guidance of the Executive Board.

 Section 6.
-The Executive Board shall be charged with the responsibility of supervision of all branch Local Unions and shall set their initiation fees and monthly dues, subject to the approval of the General President and the Local Union.
+The Executive Board shall be charged with the responsibility of supervision of all branch Local Unions.

 Initiation Fees and Applications

 Section 1.
 The initiation fee into Local Union No. 917 shall be one hundred and fifty dollars ($150.00) plus any and all fees or tax required by the Local or the International Union.

 Section 2.
 The initiation fees into the Apprentice or Branch Local Unions shall be as follows:

 Local 917C – Five dollars ($5.00)